Dongguage/education/README.md

 I cannot attach the record because we discussed some sensitive topics, and I don't want any trouble for him or me.
 So, stay tuned for the next steps for the proposal of the 3-head protocol's deployment.
 Thanks for your eyes on this project, let's make Chinese education system better.

 July 24, 2020.
 I received a call from www.suomahua.org.cn, who is a charity focusing on education, I registerd my personal information onto their web, in order to do something to help those children who can't affoard education.
 The call record is attached.

+Aug 13，2020.
+I donated ￥20,000 to a charity org, 18,700 of it will be donated directly to 12 students, 10% of the fund will be used as operational expenses.
+And 1300 of it is donated to the org itself.
+Each year I will continue to donate, until I loose my job or fortune.